-You will need to show a high-level, year-by-year snapshot of your financials – about 3 years of history and your expected trajectory for the next 3 to 5 years.
-This will include all sources of revenue, cost of goods sold, profit, operating income, etc. Although investors won’t get into the details in this meeting, the historical numbers must be accurate and the forecasts need to be realistic.
+You will need to show a high-level, year-by-year snapshot of your financials – about three years of history and your expected trajectory for the next 3 to 5 years.
+Include all sources of revenue, cost of goods sold, profit, operating income, etc. Although investors won’t get into the details in this meeting, the historical numbers must be accurate, and the forecasts need to be realistic.
 This is because investors will look for a comprehensive financial model that can hold up to scrutiny in later meetings.

 The team slide can be at the front or back of your deck, depending on who is on your team and the stage of the company.
-If you have a leadership team full of reputable people who have built and sold companies before, you might put it up front to establish credibility.
-In this case, you could showcase each individual, with logos of where they’ve worked in the past, to get the investors excited.
+For example, if you have a leadership team full of reputable people who have built and sold companies before, you might put it up front to establish credibility.
+In this case, you could showcase each individual to get the investors excited, with logos of where they’ve worked in the past.

-If your team needs work, however, you may choose to put this slide later.
+However, if your team needs work, you may choose to put this slide later.
 This isn’t necessarily a red flag, as long as you have a good product.
 But you will need to tell the story about where you are and how you plan to fill in the gaps until you have the capital you need to hire.

 The Ask: What You Need and Why

 Finally, you will need a slide or two explaining what you need.
 Be precise.
-Describe how much capital you intend to raise, how you wish to structure the deal, and the high-level terms you are looking for.
+Describe how much capital you intend to raise, how you wish to structure the deal, and the high-level terms you seek.

 How to Create a Pitch Deck

 Then, when the time comes, keep it simple, visually appealing, and compelling.
 Use bullet points, where relevant, combined with imagery and easy-to-read charts to make the information consumable.
-If at all possible, hire a graphic designer to help.
-A professionally designed, impressive pitch deck that is free of errors and distractions, is well worth the money, and will help you walk into your meetings with confidence.
+If possible, hire a graphic designer to help.
+A professionally designed, impressive pitch deck that is free of errors and distractions is well worth the money and will help you walk into your meetings with confidence.